Permission is granted to reproduce this in its entirety only.

 Similarly, Scripture states:

-[INTERNET POST BY UNKNOWN MAN] I really need some input here.
+[INTERNET POST BY UNKNOWN MAN Regarding Divorce and Remarriage] I really need some input here.
 If a Christian man (me) divorces his wife due to incompatibility and neglect (and various other mental anguish associated with a marriage that could not/would not be fixed even with MUCH prayer), and has a significant female other who is also a Christian and divorced due to abuse and mental cruelty, can they (we) marry each other after being truly forgiven by God for divorcing our spouses?

 She and I are SO much in love and we want to serve the Lord together as husband and wife.
 We have read the Bible and seen prohibition of marriage of divorced people, but we know so many Christian couples who are both divorced and remarried and have good, solid marriages and serve the Lord well.